Do you want to start your blog with WordPress? If yes, you are in the right way.

 Preview Button: Allow you to see the online visual of your post without making it live.

-Save Draft: Allows you to save your post as a draft rather than immediately publishing it.
+Save Draft: This allows you to save your post as a draft rather than immediately publishing it.

 Status: It shows the status of your post like a pending review, publishes, and others.
 You can see all posts organized by state by going to Administration Panels >> Posts >> Edit.